I’m travelling on a budget.

 Which is one reason why I opted to stay at Chungking Mansions.

-The other reason I chose to stay at Chungking Mansions was probably a bit silly.
-I wanted to stay at Chungking Mansions because everyone told me not to.
-There were reviews about the hostels on HostelWorld and TripAdvisor, saying that they aren’t the place for a solo female traveller.
+The other reason I chose to stay at Chungking Mansions was probably a bit odd.
+I wanted to stay at Chungking Mansions because everyone complained about it.
+There were reviews about the hostels on HostelWorld and TripAdvisor, complaining about the uncomfortable beds and cramped rooms.
 A few friends in China who had already been to Hong Kong said it’s really not worth the budget.

 So naturally, I was curious.
 And I have this weird thing with travelling where I kind of enjoy discomfort.
 I love being in the least luxury dig possible and feel accomplished when I still manage to find beauty in it.
 I like a challenge.